Lagrange multipliers example

 In order to plot this function, which is a surface, we add to the Axes3D object ax2

 a surface plot.
-A surface plot requires an $X, Y, Z$ values in 2D arrays.
-The 2D arrays are created with the numpy.meshgrid
+A surface plot requires an numpy.meshgrid

 function.
 The input of this function are 1D arrays representing coordinates, and the output is coordinate matrices.